networktocode/ntc-templates/docs/dev/contributing.md

 ## Release Policy

-NTC Templates has currently no intended scheduled release schedule, and will release new features in minor versions.
+NTC Templates currently does not have an intended release schedule cadence, and will release new features in minor versions.
 Any breaking changes will be done in _major_ releases.
-There is some development to maintain a data model that is applicable across multiple vendors.
+There is some development to maintain [a data model that is applicable across multiple vendors](data_model.md).

 When a new release is created the following should happen.